 60. Commission Action on RTIP Proposals.
-The Commission will include all RTIP projects nominated from the county share for the four-year share period that ends during the current STIP (i.e., the period ending 2019-20 for the 2016 STIP) unless the Commission finds that (a) the RTIP is not consistent with these guidelines, (b) there are insufficient funds to implement the RTIP, (c) there are conflicts with other RTIPs or with the ITIP, (d) a project is not in an approved CMP or is not included in a separate listing in the approved RTIP as provided by Government Code 65082, or (e) the RTIP is not a cost-effective expenditure of State funds.
-In making its finding, the Commission will consider the cost-effectiveness evaluation of the RTIP submitted by the region as required in Section 19 of these guidelines.
+The Commission will include all RTIP projects nominated from the county share for the four-year share period that ends during the current STIP (i.e., the period ending in 2023-24 for the 2020 STIP) unless the Commission finds that (a) the RTIP is not consistent with these guidelines, (b) there are insufficient funds to implement the RTIP, (c) there are conflicts with other RTIPs or with the ITIP, (d) a project is not in an approved CMP or is not included in a separate listing in the approved RTIP as provided by Government Code 65082, or (e) the RTIP is not a cost-effective expenditure of

+State funds.
+In making its finding, the Commission will consider the costeffectiveness evaluation of the RTIP submitted by the region as required in Section 19 of these guidelines.
+If a region nominates only projects with uncommitted funds (see Section 15) for the four-year share period that ends during the current STIP, the Commission may view the RTIP as not a cost-effective use of state funds if there is a significant risk of the projects not receiving the funding commitments.
 The Commission may also make its own evaluation based on the criteria in Section 19 of these guidelines.
 If the Commission makes one of those findings, it may reject the RTIP in its entirety.
 For the 6-county SCAG area, the Commission will incorporate or reject each county's RTIP separately.
 For MTC and SACOG, the Commission will incorporate or reject the multicounty RTIP in its entirety.
 For any counties that choose to pool county shares, the Commission will incorporate or reject the counties' RTIPs together.